17 was a great year for cryptocurrencies as their market capitalization grew from about $18 billion in January 2017 to $800 billion in January 2018.

 NEO deserved to be in the top cryptocurrency list because of the tremendous return it gave in 2017.
 NEO touched a high of about $162 in January 2018, a 111,400% growth from $0.16 in January 2017.

 Same as IOTA, NEO is currently experiencing a period of stabilization.
 It's priced at $7,74 USD with a market capitalization of $5.53 billion.

 So, NEO is the last one in our list of top cryptocurrencies 2018.

-You now know which are the top 10 cryptocurrencies for 2018.
-You also know about their origin, pros and cons.
+You now know which are the top 10 cryptocurrencies for 2020.
+You also know about their origin, pros, and cons.

-I have also given you a brief snapshot of the past performance of all the top 10 cryptocurrencies.
-These cryptocurrencies form more that 75% of the total cryptocurrency market by market capitalization.
+I have also given you a brief snapshot of the past performance of all the most popular crypto's.
+These cryptocurrencies form more than 75% of the total cryptocurrency market by market capitalization.

 This list of the most popular cryptocurrencies should help you in picking the best ones for yourself.

-So, what do you think about these top 10 cryptocurrencies?
-Which ones are your favourite?
+So, which ones are your favorite?
 Let us know!